rmx152/vce/bio/3 4/u4 aos1/innate immune response.md

 		Instead, they attack cells that have fewer MHC 1 showing on their surface (downregulated MHC 1) This is a common mechanism for viruses and early cancer cells to avoid detection.
 			MHC 1 acts as an inhibitor to NK cells
-		NK cells will detect infected cells, create holes in their membrane (releases a protein called perforin) and releases enzymes that program cells to die (granzymes)
+		NK cells will detect infected cells, create holes in their membrane (releases a protein called perforin) and releases granzymes that program cells to die (granzymes)
 		![](https://lh7-us.googleusercontent.com/chz0IrrqTjlMVJDirKkhDr2Vl1Xt2AFUdr1z_3_QybE-C6t2PxipxsucCppzZJLOzpmxnw1IhVtdEdkCx5zukPsR9fb-7O8qnQgbxpt42OHknDM-R9IMbREoFp_In1iZwL7flp0ACfXRIXtiQYfnTA=s2048)
 	Cytokines
 		a chemical signal (typically protein) that communicates between cells and the immune system